New York Knicks: 1996–2000: The Jeff Van Gundy years

-Prior to the lockout-shortened 1998–99 season, the Knicks traded Charles Oakley to the Toronto Raptors for Marcus Camby while also trading John Starks in a package to the Golden State Warriors for 1994's 1st team all-league shooting guard Latrell Sprewell (whose contract was voided by the Warriors after choking Warriors' head coach P. J. Carlesimo during the previous season).
+Prior to the lockout-shortened 1998–99 season, the Knicks traded Charles Oakley to the Toronto Raptors for Marcus Camby while also trading John Starks in a package to the Golden State Warriors for 1994's first team all-league shooting guard Latrell Sprewell (whose contract was voided by the Warriors after choking Warriors' head coach P. J. Carlesimo during the previous season).
 After barely getting into the playoffs with a 27–23 record, the Knicks started a Cinderella run.
-It started with the Knicks eliminating the #1 seeded Heat in the first round after Allan Houston bounced in a running one-hander off the front of the rim, high off the backboard, and in with 0.8 seconds left in the deciding 5th game.
-This remarkable upset marked only the second time in NBA history that an 8-seed had defeated the 1-seed in the NBA playoffs, and also the first time it happened in the Eastern Conference.
-After defeating the Atlanta Hawks in the second round four games to none, they faced the Pacers yet again in the Eastern Conference Finals.
-Despite losing Ewing to injury for the rest of the playoffs prior to Game 3, the Knicks won the series (aided in part to a four-point play by Larry Johnson in the final seconds of Game 3) to become the first eighth-seeded playoff team to make it to the NBA Finals.
+It started with the Knicks eliminating the first-seeded Heat in the first round after Allan Houston bounced in a running one-hander off the front of the rim and high off the backboard, with 0.8 seconds left in the deciding game 5.
+This remarkable upset marked only the second time in NBA history, and first in the Eastern Conference, that an eighth seed had defeated a first seed in the NBA playoffs.
+After defeating the Atlanta Hawks in the second round four games to none, they faced the Pacers yet again in the Eastern Conference finals.
+Despite losing Ewing to injury for the rest of the playoffs prior to game 3, the Knicks won the series (aided in part to a four-point play by Johnson in the final seconds of game 3) to become the first eighth-seeded playoff team to make it to the NBA Finals.
 However, in the Finals, the San Antonio Spurs, with superstars David Robinson and Tim Duncan, proved too much for the injury-laden Knicks, who lost in five games.
-The remarkable fifth game of this Finals is remembered for its 2nd half scoring duel between the Spurs' Tim Duncan and the Knicks' Latrell Sprewell, and was decided by a long jumper by Avery Johnson with 47 seconds left to clinch the title for the Spurs.
+The remarkable fifth game of this Finals is remembered for its second half scoring duel between the Spurs' Tim Duncan and the Knicks' Latrell Sprewell, and was decided by a long jumper by Avery Johnson with 47 seconds left to clinch the title for the Spurs.

-The 1999–2000 season, would prove to be the last one in New York for Ewing, as the Knicks, who had a 50–32 record that season swept the Toronto Raptors a team led by Vince Carter, Antonio Davis and a young Tracy McGrady in three games in the first round, defeated the Miami Heat in another dramatic seven-game series in which Ewing's dunk with over a minute remaining in game 7, provided the winning margin in a 1-point road victory.
-They would, however, lose in the Eastern Conference Finals to the Reggie Miller-led Indiana Pacers in six games.
-After the season, Ewing was traded on September 20, 2000, to the Seattle SuperSonics, and the Ewing era, which produced many successful playoff appearances but no NBA championship titles, came to an end.
+The 1999–2000 season would prove to be the last one in New York for Ewing, as the Knicks, who had a 50–32 record that season, swept the Toronto Raptors, a team led by Vince Carter, Antonio Davis and a young Tracy McGrady, in three games in the first round, and then defeated the Miami Heat in another dramatic seven-game series, in which Ewing's dunk with over a minute remaining in game 7 provided the winning margin in a 1-point road victory.
+They would, however, lose in the Eastern Conference finals to the Reggie Miller-led Indiana Pacers in six games.
+After the season, Ewing was traded, on September 20, 2000, to the Seattle SuperSonics, and the Ewing era, which produced many successful playoff appearances but no NBA championship titles, came to an end.